Religious Studies (RLGN)

 RLGN 371.
 Jews Under Christianity and Islam.
 3 Units.

 This course examines the social and political status of Jews under Muslim and Christian rule since the Middle Ages.
 Themes include interfaith relations, Islamic and Christian beliefs regarding the Jews, Muslim and Christian regulation of Jewry, and the Jewish response.
-Offered as HSTY 371, JDST 371 and RLGN 371.
+Offered as HSTY 371, JWST 371 and RLGN 371.
 Counts as a CAS Global & Cultural Diversity course.
 Counts as a Communication Intensive course.
 Counts as a Human Diversity & Commonality course.
 Counts as a SAGES Departmental Seminar course.
 Counts as a Understanding Global Perspectives course.

 RLGN 372.
 Anthropological Approaches to Religion.
 3 Units.